The Life Fitness Lifecycle C3 is premium priced upright exercise bike.

 It is the stronger build and durability that is included in the price.
 It does give some peace of mind although there was an issue experienced noted in a couple of reviews.

-When I checked it qualified for Prime and free shipping on eligible orders at Amazon
+When I checked it qualified for free shipping on eligible orders at Amazon

 The price of the bike is probably for people who take their training very seriously.
 But, it can be used by beginners.
 The resistance can be adjusted to be very easy to help you as you get started.